 How can poetry be an effective response to current events and underreported stories?
-How can we use poetry to connect global issues to our local and personal contexts?
+How can journalism and poetry help us make connections between global issues and our local and personal contexts?
 Students are invited to explore these questions and make their voices heard in their entries to the Fighting Words Poetry Contest.

 Para ver esta página en español, haga clic aquí.